-Forensic document examiners are commonly asked to examine abbreviated signatures in question.
-It is common for people that sign their name frequently to simplify their signature.
+Signature forgeries are the most common type of issue clients present to the signature expect they hire.
+Many of the involved signatures are abbreviated and lack a few or many of the individual letters in the name.
+It is common for people signing their name frequently to simplify their signature.
 However, reducing the complexity of a signature increases the ability for someone to simulate it.
 A complex, fluently written signature minimizes the opportunity for a successful ‘forgery’ of the name.

 July 14, 2013 in Forgeries by James A. Green | Comments Off on Signature Comparisons: just one aspect of Document Examinations